xrdocs/design/_blogs/2022-1001-ron-openconfig.md

 component with a 1:1 correlation with a physical port.
 In Cisco routers The OpticalChannel component is populated when a transceiver capable of supporting it is inserted.
-The OpticalChannel will always be represented as [Rack]/[Slot]/[Instance]-OpticalChannel[Rack][Slot][Instance][Port].
+The OpticalChannel will always be represented as [Rack]/[Slot]-OpticalChannel[Rack][Slot][Instance][Port].
 The rack component will always be 0.
-On fixed systems the initial instance value is omitted.
 As an example on the 8201-32FH the OpticalChannel for port 20 is represented as 0/0-OpticalChannel0/0/0/20.
-On the NCS-57C3-MOD router with a QSFP-DD MPA in MPA slot 3 and ZR+ transceiver in Port 3 the OpticalChannel is 0/0-OpticalChannel0/0/3/2.
+On the NCS-57C3-MOD router with a QSFP-DD MPA in MPA slot 3 and DCO transceiver in Port 3 the OpticalChannel is 0/0-OpticalChannel0/0/3/2.
+On a Cisco 9904 modular router with a A9K-8HG-FLEX-TR line card in slot 1 and DCO transceiver in port 0, the OpticalChannel is 0/1-OpticalChannel-0/1/0/0.

+### Openconfig Terminal Device
+In the context of optical device provisioning, one OpenConfig model used is the Terminal Device model.
+The original intent of the model was to provision external optical transponders, and has been implemented by Cisco for use with the Cisco NCS 1004 muxponder.
+The model has been recently enhanced to cover the router pluggable DCO use cases where the "clients" are not physical external facing ports, but internal to the host router and always associated with a single external line facing interface.
+The Terminal Device model augments the Platform model to add the additional optical provisioning configuration parameters to the OpticalChannel component type.

 ### Traditional Muxponder Use Case

 A traditional muxponder maps client physical interfaces to framed output